jtrupiano/capistrano-extensions/README.txt

 This gem provides a base set of Capistrano extensions including the following:
   * a new :gemfile RemoteDependency type
-  * tasks/helpers for handling public asset folders (e.g. created by the file_column plugin)
+  * tasks/helpers for handling public and private asset folders (e.g. created by the file_column plugin)
   * tasks/helpers for auto-syncing server gems (via integration with Chad Wooley's GemInstaller gem)
   * helpers for dealing with multiple deployable environments (e.g. staging, prodtest, production)
   * tasks for working with remote logfiles